Manage Patient Feedback Proactively

 It’s no longer debatable that social media marketing has a greater lead-to-close rate than traditional outbound marketing strategies.
 Business is all about visibility, and getting new patients happens by ensuring they know who you are and what you are offering.
 Social...

 Our work with helping dental practices maximize their search engine visibility now spans three decades, and thousands of practices nationwide.
-In that time, we’ve learned several valuable lessons, chief of which is that consistent success in an industry as dynamic as...
+In that time, we’ve learned several valuable lessons, chief of which is that consistent success in an industry as...

 Search Engine Optimization (SEO) is an online marketing technique that focuses on directing organic or non-paid traffic to your website by having it rank high on search engine result pages (SERPs) for popular keywords and phrases deemed relevant by the website owner....